ES-Collection/Photoshop-Scripts/README.md

   > Add corner styles to pixel shapes.
 * Delete All Masks.jsx
   > Delete Layer Masks for all layers.
-* Devider Guide.jsx
+* Divider Guide.jsx
-  > Create guides by deviding demensions
+  > Create guides by dividing demensions
 * ForegroundColour 2 InDesignSwatch.jsx
   > Create a CMYK swatch in InDesign based on the foreground colour in Photoshop
 * Link All Masks.jsx